roel-v/inkscape_to_fs_js/README.md

 This is an extension for Inkscape that will export the document's SVG to Javascript code to reproduce the document's design as a [Freesewing](http://freesewing.org) design, using the the FreeSewing Javascript API.
 This is a convenience tool to digitize sewing patterns.
-Trace or design them in Inkscape, export using this tool, then copy/paste the output to your Freesewing design's draft() method.
-You will need to fix up coordinates to make them use Freesewing measurements manually, of course.
+Trace or design them in Inkscape, export using this extensions, then copy/paste the output to your Freesewing design's draft() method or have this extension generate the complete design code structure for you.
+You will need to fix up coordinates to make them use Freesewing measurements manually, of course; this is not and likely never will be a complete replacement for programming a Freesewing design.
+Most notably, support for including measurements in your Inkscape design is very limited.

 Installation
 ============